Overview of the Alumni Admissions Program

 Participants in the Alumni Admissions Program should be familiar with content on the Admissions website, as well as keep up-to-date with what’s happening at Middlebury.
 Questions that alumni are unable to answer by researching the Middlebury website can usually be answered by members of the Admissions Office staff.
 An alumni representative should never hesitate to call the Admissions Office for information of any kind.

-The main task for AAP members is to undertake is setting up an alumni interview with prospective students.
+The main task for AAP members is to interview prospective students.
 More details on the “how-to” of setting up and completing an interview are discussed in a later chapter of the Handbook.
 Some alumni also represent the College at secondary school college fairs, make follow‑up and congratulatory phone calls, and host gatherings.

 Please be sure to contact us if you change locations.